jaimicore/matrix-clustering_stand-alone/README.md

 The output is an `html` document containing the code in [`D3`](https://d3js.org/) (a javascript library).
 Open this document in an internet browser to visualize the results.

 You can zoom in/out using the mouse and change the motif orientation by clicking on the red buttons on the page top.
+Click on the `Hide/Show legend` button to ease the readability.

 <img src="data/images/Radial_tree_JASPAR_nematodes.png" width="500px" align="center">